scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 However, we will now move onto Part Two of the challenge which encompasses writing the implementation code relevant to having this adaptor work within the Sommelier architecture.

-**NOTE: This will outling just one method of adding aspects like permissioning and pricing, whereas many different designs can be used.**
+**NOTE: This will outline just one method of adding aspects like permissioning and pricing, whereas many different designs can be used.
+This can be seen when comparing protocols like Sommelier to other protocols such as Yearn.**

 ---